Want to save money on your car insurance? Find and compare free custom quotes here.

 Insurance companies also look at theft rates when they assign you a premium.
 You’ll pay more for insurance if you own a vehicle that’s more likely to be stolen.
 Many insurance companies allow you to mitigate this increase in premium by installing an anti-theft device in your car.

-Your credit score can also influence how much you pay for insurance.
+Your insurance credit score can also influence how much you pay for insurance.
 Do you have a low credit score?
 If so, you’re statistically more likely to be involved in an accident, file an inflated insurance claim and even commit insurance fraud.
 Car insurance companies account for these risks by charging higher premiums if you have a low credit score.
 You may want to search for quotes again after you take some time to raise your credit score.

 Let’s take a look at just how much your credit score can influence your car insurance costs.